 “Bright, breezy and popular with a hip crowd, this Victorian converted warehouse hotel makes an ideal city base”

 Inside The Zetter, décor is trendy but the ambiance is friendly, so it’s popular with foreigners including families, though best suited to couples.
 Rooms, some huge, some small, have a distinct boutique style: hot pink or lime detail against white linens and white walls, quirky Rob Ryan artwork, and lots of little luxuries.
-Guests can dine at Club Zetter and The Atrium, or stroll across the courtyard to the utterly fabulous Zetter Townhouse cocktail bar for pre-dinner sharpeners.
+Choose from a selection of seasonal dishes from the contemporary menu at the restaurant on the ground floor of The Zetter, or stroll across the courtyard to the utterly fabulous Zetter Townhouse cocktail bar for pre-dinner sharpeners.

 - A pleasingly informal atmosphere, thanks to friendly but excellent staff

 - Little extras in the 59 rooms: Ren toiletries, robes and hot-water bottles; Nespresso coffee machines and milk frothers in the Rooftop rooms

 - Its location: you’re an easy walk from St Paul’s, a bus ride from Hoxton and Brick Lane, and a short walk from the Tube.
 Or hire bikes from reception to spin all over London

 - The Rooftop rooms have amazing views over the London skyline from their balconies